-- We accept general submissions online through the Submittable link below.
-We accept visual art, Editor’s Award, and chapbook submissions either online through Submittable via the links below or via regular postal mail (with a self-addressed stamped envelope enclosed).
-Please send an SASE if you submit on paper and do not expect us to send a personal email or take on the expense of return postage.
+- We accept general submissions online via the Submittable link below.
+We accept Editor’s Award and Chapbook Award submissions online through Submittable via the links below and via regular USPS mail (with a self-addressed stamped envelope and entry fee enclosed).

-- We will also accept postal mail submissions from those who do not have regular access to the internet, such as prisoners.
-These should include an SASE for us to respond.
+- We only accept postal mail manuscripts for general, non-contest submissions from those who do not have regular access to the Internet, such as incarcerated individuals or unhoused individuals.
+Please include an SASE for response.

 - include a self-addressed stamped envelope for response; and

 - include a check for the entry fee, if a contest submission.

 - International submissions are welcome, but these must be submitted via Submittable.